Note

 Goal: Define the reward guiding the learning process of the agent.

 As the reward plays such a crucial role in the learning think of ways how to integrate further signals exceeding the monetary profit.
 One example could be integrating a regret term, namely the opportunity costs.
-Your task is to define the rewrad using the opportunity costs and to scale it.
+Your task is to define the reward using the opportunity costs and to scale it.

 # we define the class again and inherit from the initial class just to add the additional method to the original class